 Acute occlusion is a surgical emergency requiring removal of the blood clot (embolectomy), angioplasty, or some other procedure (such as injecting drugs to break up the clot or doing emergency surgical bypass) to restore blood flow to the affected area.

 For sudden, complete blockage of the lower aorta and common iliac arteries, surgery is done immediately.
 Clot removal is done using a catheter inserted into an artery, which is then used to dislodge or vacuum out the clot, or by making an incision in the artery during open surgery and manually removing the clot.

 Angioplasty with removal of a blood clot, insertion of a stent, or surgery is done for sudden, complete blockage of a renal artery.
 If done promptly, the procedure can restore blood flow and kidney function.

 In angioplasty, a catheter with a balloon at its tip is inserted into the narrowed part of the artery and then the balloon is inflated to clear the blockage and sometimes an expandable metal mesh tube (stent) is placed at the site of the blockage to keep the blood vessel open.
 Some stents contain drugs that are slowly released (drug-eluting stents) and prevent regrowth of the blockage.
 If chronic blockage causes symptoms, surgery or angioplasty may be needed.
-Antiplatelet drugs Antiplatelet drugs The heart muscle needs a constant supply of oxygen-rich blood.
+Antiplatelet medications Antiplatelet drugs The heart muscle needs a constant supply of oxygen-rich blood.
 The coronary arteries, which branch off the aorta just after it leaves the heart, deliver this blood.
 Coronary artery disease that... read more may help.